Last Updated on August 2, 2022 by Audrey Scott

 Then Kibo Hut appears, a spartan gift to bring this day to an end.

 A short acclimatization walk, then rest, then early dinner.
 In an attempt to reassure us, Suliman, our guide, shows us two giant aerosol cans of compressed oxygen, which in the worst of all cases will save us.
 (The moment you take oxygen is the moment your climb is over.
-It’s a sign that you’ve succumbed for good and you go no further.)
+It’s a sign that you’ve succumbed to altitude sickness and you descend.)

 We are cold.
 We are tired.
 We all wonder what summit day will feel like.
 We wonder whether we’ll make it.